 Peter Forman is a senior research associate at Lancaster University (UK).
-He is currently working on a government-funded project for the ‘Centre for Research on Energy Demand Solutions’ (CREDS – http://www.creds.ac.uk/flexibility), focusing on better understanding flexibility in UK energy demand.
-He is based in Lancaster, working with Professor Elizabeth Shove and Dr Stanley Blue, to look at the past, present and future of flexibility in energy demand systems.
-More information, including updates on the project, can be found here: http://wp.lancs.ac.uk/flexibility/
+He is currently working on a government-funded project for the ‘Centre for Research on Energy Demand Solutions’ (CREDS – http://www.creds.ac.uk/flexibility), focusing on how we can understand flexibility in the context of UK energy systems.
+He is based in Lancaster, and works with Professor Elizabeth Shove and Dr Stanley Blue.
+More information, including project updates, can be found on the following webpage: http://wp.lancs.ac.uk/flexibility/

 Peter completed his PhD at the Department of Geography at Durham University (UK) in March 2017.
-Supervised by Professor Louise Amoore and Professor Ben Anderson, his doctoral research explored security’s manifold performances in relation to the circulation of natural gas.
-Between April 2017 and May 2018, Peter held a teaching fellowship at the Institute for Political Science, Eberhard Karls University of Tübingen (Germany), teaching BA and MA students on the topics of critical security studies and contemporary energy politics.
-From May 2018, Peter then worked as a research associate for Professor Nicky Gregson at Durham University (UK), exploring the politics relating to contemporary UK waste management, particularly in light of recent changes to China’s policy concerning the purchase of UK recyclate.
-During this period, Peter also worked as a dissertation supervisor for MA business management students at York University (UK).
-Peter holds an MA in Social Research Methods, and a BA(Hons) in Human Geography.
+Supervised by Professor Louise Amoore and Professor Ben Anderson, his doctoral research explored how security is performed in relation to the UK domestic circulation of natural gas.
+Between April 2017 and May 2018, he held a teaching and research fellowship at the Institute for Political Science, Eberhard Karls University of Tübingen (Germany).
+Here, he developed two new courses that introduced students to key debates within critical security studies and contemporary energy politics.
+From May 2018, he then worked as a research associate for Professor Nicky Gregson at Durham University (UK), during which he researched contemporary challenges in UK waste management.
+He has also worked as a dissertation supervisor for MA business management students at York University (UK) and holds an MA in Social Research Methods, as well as a BA(Hons) in Human Geography.